 Your gap follows from your seat, and your next hire follows from your gap.
 The second result tells you which type profile your team needs next.

-This is the part that prevents the most expensive mistakes.
-A single bad hire quickly costs an agency between five and thirty people 25,000 euros and more.
-And most founders hire by sympathy, so in doubt they bring their own pattern into the house a second time.
-A Constructor who finally wants to work on the product doesn't need a second person who also loves to tinker.
-He needs someone who carries sales and operations.
-Your Next-Hire profile names exactly that type, so in your next interview you decide by function and not by who comes across easiest.
+This is the part that prevents expensive wrong hires.
+Many founders hire on chemistry and end up bringing their own pattern into the company a second time.
+A Constructor who finally wants to work on the product doesn't need another person who also loves to tinker.
+He needs someone who takes responsibility for sales and operations.
+Your Next-Hire profile names that type, so in your next interview you decide by function rather than by who comes across easiest.

 Result Three: What You Change This Week